Euro rises to $1.18, bolstered by ZEW sentiment survey

 The dollar earlier at $1.1722, its strongest since Aug.
 4. Before that, the dollar had been declining for seven straight weeks.

-The dollar was last up 0.1% against the Japanese yen at 106.09 as U.S. 10-year Treasury yields rose to two-week highs before a quarterly U.S. refunding auction on Tuesday.
+The dollar was last up 0.1% against the Japanese yen at 106.09 JPY=EBS as U.S. 10-year Treasury yields rose to two-week highs US10YT=RR before a quarterly U.S. refunding auction on Tuesday.

 Market response to the U.S.-China conflict has been limited, but analysts say there could be longer-term implications.